banyanlogic/website/about.md

 ## About Us
 ### Shekhar Tiwari, CEO, Founder
+Shekhar has over thirty five years of experience of starting and managing seven technology and telecom companies.
+For two decades, he worked for three blue chip American companies, AT&T, IBM, and MCI in a senior management capacity.
+After leaving the corporate world in 1990s, he co-founded International Ventures which helped European companies, including France Telecom, Deutsche Telecom, and Siemens invest, acquire or merge into American companies.
+He also advised US Private Equity firms, acquire distressed telecom assets.
+In early 2000s, his entrepreneurial passion had him found MXC, an Internet appliance company in Bethesda, Maryland and in 2013, co-founded Indiverse Broadband, a cable roll up in India.
+In 2016, he co-founded Cyber Force, a cyber security start-up in Reston, Virginia.
+He is also building Smart Broadband Partners, a broadband consolidation platform company for over 3 million subscribers in India.
+He holds a B.S. in electronics and Communications degree from Bihar Institute of Technology, Sindri, India and MS in Electrical Engineering from the Rutgers University, New Jersey.

 ### Srinivasa Kasturi, CTO, Founder
 Srini is an expert in the IT industry with a Masters Degree in Computer Engineering from Villanova University and certifications such as CISSP (Certified Information Systems Security Professional), ISSAP(Information Systems Security Architecture Professional) , CSSLP(07-17) (certified Secure Software Lifecycle Professional), TOGAF(03-09), CCSK(Certificate of Cloud Security Knowledge), PMP (Project Management Professional); as well as about twenty five years of experience with network architectures, processes, Conducting thorough risk assessments, providing incident response, and last but not least Cloud Enterprise Security Strategy

 ### Sudhita Kasturi, VP Business Research and Development, Founder
 Sudhita is an expert in understanding gaps in standard curriculum.
-Based on which she put together many integrated, hands-on supplement programs.
+Based on which she put together many integrated, hands-on supplemental programs.
 These programs continue to deliver tangible, industry applicable skills to the students.
 As Director and Owner of multiple educational programs, she understands the dyanmics of education at scale.

 ### Who benefited from our expertise
 * Vendors: IBM, Semantifi, Esgyn